Lattice design and experimental studies of nonlinear resonance at the Cornell Electron Storage Ring: Experiment

-For demonstration of the control of TRIBs location in the phase space, the sextupole knob discussed in Sec.~\ref{phase_con} was loaded into CESR control knobs.
+For demonstration of the control of the TRIBs location in phase space, the sextupole knob discussed in Sec.~\ref{phase_con} was loaded into CESR control knobs.
 Dialing the sextupole knob by $1000$\unit{cu} in the real machine corresponds to changing the knob value by 1 in the simulation (Fig.~\ref{fig:knob_para}).
-The knob is adjusted gradually in a step of $-100$\unit{cu} at $Q_x=0.6643$ (260.0\unit{kHz}).
-The images during the adjustment are recorded in a movie (See Supplemental Material movie 2).
+The knob was adjusted gradually in a step of $-100$\unit{cu} at $Q_x=0.6664$ (260.0\unit{kHz}).
+The images during the adjustment were recorded in a movie (See Supplemental Material movie 2).
 The beam profile recorded at the various knob values of 0, $-200$, $-400$, $-600$, $-800$, and $-900$\unit{cu} are shown in Fig.~\ref{fig:knob_exp} (a) to (f), respectively.
 As the knob value decreases, as shown from Fig.~\ref{fig:knob_exp} (a) to (f), the center TRIB moves towards negative $x$ and away from the center, eventually passing the second TRIB at $-900$\unit{cu} (Fig.~\ref{fig:knob_exp} (f)).
 This is consistent with the simulation results in Fig.~\ref{fig:knob_phase}.
 One can clearly see TRIBs rotate around the center (the core beam) while adjusting the sextupole knob.
-From Fig.~\ref{fig:knob_exp} (a), the horizontal positions of the TRIBs relative to the core are extracted as $-0.08$, $-5.15$, and $6.93$\unit{mm}, respectively, roughly consistent with the simulation results in Fig.~\ref{fig:knob_phase} (a).
+From the images in Fig.~\ref{fig:knob_exp}, the horizontal positions of three islands relative to the core are extracted and plotted in Fig.~\ref{fig:knob_exp_ana} as well as the calculated SFPs by PTC.
+We can see the stable island locations from experimental results are roughly consistent with the simulation results (Fig.~\ref{fig:knob_phase}).
+The larger discrepancy between the experiment and simulation results at higher knob values may come from the fact that during experiment the sextupole knob decreased the tune slightly, which separates one island (green) more from the core and complicates the TRIBs locations in the $xy$ plane.